Pierre-siddall/moci/Utilities/XiosBuildScripts/README.txt

 The scripts can be run individually or as part of a rose suite.

 The intended way of running these scripts is as part of a rose suite.
 To test the scripts there is a rose stem test as part of the build scripts.
-To run rose stem you run the command "rose stem --group=XBS_ALL".
-This will run the complete test suite.
+To run the complete test suite using rose stem use the following command:

+rose stem --group=XBS_ALL --opt-conf-key=SYSTEM_NAME

+where SYSTEM_NAME is the name of the platform you are running on.
+Each file in the opt sub-directory of the rose-stem directory represents an available.
+Alternatively the --opt-conf-key can be ommitted and the rose-suite.conf can be be configured accordingly.

 There is also a standalone suite intended to be used for deploying the libraries.
 The suite can be found in roses section of the Met Office Science